tropars/tropars.github.io/_pages/e2cc_engineer.md

+# Research Engineer Position

-# Research Engineer: Developing techniques for anomaly detection at scale in Cloud-Edge platforms
+## Developing techniques for anomaly detection at scale in Cloud-Edge platforms

 ### Context